bluz71/vim-mistfly-statusline/README.md

 ==================

-_mistfly statusline_ is a simple, fast and informative `statusline` for Vim and (legacy) Neovim written in Vimscript.
+_mistfly statusline_ is a simple, fast and informative `statusline` for Vim and (legacy) Neovim coded in Vimscript.

 :point_right: Contemporary Neovim users should use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.